Dhara-m/SampleProject/README.md

 1. In the Package Explorer, select the class which we want to run.

-2. Right click and click run as java application.
+2. Right click and click run the application.

 3. Test suite when we want to run collective set of test cases as part of regression or smoke.